memorieslp/awesome-mvps/README.md

 **Hypothesis**: Gamers have interest in buying a Virtual Reality headset.

-**Description**: An announcement for crowdfunding a Virtual Reality (VR) headset at the Kickstarter website.
-The first prototype was made in 2011 by Palmer Luckey, then it was presented at one of the biggest gaming events at the time called E3, in 2012.
-The product became famous and received positive feedback at the event, so Palmer decided to crowdfund it, given that he had no resources and money to accomplish his goals.
-VRs were a new technology at the time and were not accessible by most people, so a lot of gamers had interest in seeing this product have success.
+**Description**: An announcement for crowdfunding a Virtual Reality (VR) headset on the Kickstarter website.
+The first prototype was made in 2011 by Palmer Luckey.
+It was then presented at one of the biggest gaming events of the time called E3, in 2012.
+The product gained fame and received positive feedback at the event, prompting Palmer to decide on crowdfunding.
+He lacked the necessary resources and funds to achieve his goals.
+As VR technology was still new and inaccessible to most people, there was significant interest from gamers in seeing this product succeed.

+**Features**: Oculus Rift utilized the Kickstarter website to showcase its prototype, and the crowdfunding page featured various elements such as project explanations, funding goals, and the benefits associated with contributing based on different funding levels.
+The primary aim was to provide a clear understanding of the product and its underlying technology, with a strong emphasis on the promise of bringing and popularizing Virtual Reality on the PC platform.

 ![oculus-rift_mvp](https://user-images.githubusercontent.com/42478443/236466646-7ca84f38-1627-4bca-9c55-4eab0ee273b6.png)